pawelkrol/Scala-CommTest/README.md

     }

 They will always be executed in place of each mocked subroutine.
 Note that invoking `setCustomHandler` is only allowed within a scope of a `before` block (calling it anywhere else will have no effect at all on a test execution!).
 See an example spec file [SetCustomHandlerSpec.scala](src/test/scala/com/github/pawelkrol/CommTest/SetCustomHandlerSpec.scala) illustrating a simple usage pattern.

+Sometimes you may want to just run a piece of an additional code on top of an original implementation.
+This is possible within the frames of custom handler setup using `callOriginal` keyword. `callOriginal` will call an original subroutine as if `jsr` menomonic occurred in a compiled program at a point of execution of your customised callback code:

+    before {

+      setCustomHandler("display") {

+        // ...execute some additional setup code of your mock subroutine...

+        // call an original code, just as if it was not at all replaced with a custom handler callOriginal

+        // ...execute some additional teardown code of your mock subroutine...
+      }
+    }

+This setup will effectively call an original subroutine each time it encounters `jsr display` instruction in a compiled program, with an extra feature of additionally wrapping it in your customised setup/teardown shell.
+As a consequence the following code will not do anything extraordinary apart from calling an original code, as if no custom handler has been installed at all:

+    // These lines could just be removed and the test results will remain the same: before {

+      setCustomHandler("loader") {

+        callOriginal
+      }
+    }

 ASSERTIONS AND EXPECTATIONS
 ---------------------------